How to start and run a business – build a business machine

 A shovel is a useful tool, up to a certain point.
 Nevertheless, if you imagine trying to move an entire mountain, I think you’ll agree that some jobs are just too big for your shovel.
 What you need is a machine.

-The same principle applies to entrepreneurship.
+The same principle applies to MSP ownership.
 When you first start a business, things can feel like they’re going well (if you’re lucky).

 You’re getting customers or clients, you’re growing, and you can see new opportunities forming down the road.
 Sooner or later, however, reality kicks in.
 The reality is that if you’re doing all the work yourself, you are limiting your growth potential.
 There’s only so much you can do by yourself with a manual shovel.